ContainerSolutions/terraform-mesos/README.md

 ## To do

-- How do I call a script from a module?
-- Currently no way to retrieve the ip address of the master nodes through Terraform.
-Use the Google Developers Console to retrieve the ip addresses.
 - Cannot reach the log files of the Mesos slave nodes from the web interface on the leading master
 - VPN configuration